 - very visual,

-Building your project timeline might seem like a tough task.
-Taking it step by step and using the right tools will make the whole process easier.
+Building your project management timeline might seem like a tough task.
+Taking it step by step and using the right project management software will make the whole process easier.

 Always remember: when you have the right tools in hand, you work smarter!